To be eligible for concurrent enrollment, the student must:

 - Have a high school GPA of 3.0

-- Be completing course requirements at an approved school district through a public high school.
+- Be completing course requirements at an approved, state funded, public or charter high school.

-- Be taking at least one class at the high school to be eligible for concurrent enrollment.
+- Be taking at least one class at the resident high school.

 - Register for the appropriate number of credits as designated by their high school guidance counselor.

 - Remember that college classes are more difficult than high school classes.
 Students should plan to spend two hours work outside of class for each college credit (example: 3 credit course = 9 hours total per week; 3 in class and 6 out of class).

-- Only complete a maximum of 30 concurrent enrollment credit hours in one school year (15 credit hours per semester – fall & spring) in order to receive concurrent enrollment funding.
+- Only complete a maximum of 30 concurrent enrollment credit hours in one school year (15 credit hours per semester - fall & spring) in order to receive concurrent enrollment reduced tuition rates.
 Please keep this in mind when registering for classes.
 Concurrent enrollment funding does not include the summer term.

 - Students must provide a copy of their high school transcript with their admission/registration form.
-Please request a copy from your registrar/high school guidance counselor.
+Please request a copy be sent from your high school registrar or guidance counselor.